Prospective and Admitted Students FAQ

 * The scale of Engineering within Princeton University is very important.
-Our school comprises about one-fifth of the entire University, and Princeton's exceptional strengths in the liberal arts play a large role in the B.S.E. curriculum.
-The School of Engineering and Applied Science also embraces six departments to create a community of students and faculty with shared interests.
+Our school comprises about one quarter of the undergraduate student body, and Princeton's exceptional strengths in the liberal arts play a large role in the B.S.E. curriculum.
+The School of Engineering and Applied Science embraces six departments to create a community of students and faculty with shared interests.

 * Third, the program of study emphasizes engineering’s scientific principles.
 With a solid command of fundamental principles, practice and application become natural extensions of engineering thought, enabling graduates to adapt to a wide variety of professional situations.